 MSA at Georgia Tech

 Back in the game!
-I'll be starting up an MS in Analytics Fall 2019, hoping to recharge my calculus capacitors.
+I started up an MS in Analytics Fall 2019, hoping to recharge my calculus capacitors.

 PhD-CS at the Georgia Institute of Technology